 Why do I have to provide my own personal equipment?
 Where can I find these items at greatest savings?

+Because of the size of the TREK program, and varying nature of each individual TREK trip - our program is unable to provide personal gear for TREKKIES.
 Shopping via discount wilderness equipment company catalogs online can save a significant amount of time and money.
 Particularly recommended with price, quality, selection and dependability in mind are local gear outfitters here in Vermont:

 Outdoor Gear Exchange: based in Burlington is co-owned by former UVM Outing Club president Mike Donohue '97.
 Mike and his crew are offering all Wilderness TREK participants a 10% discount on top of their unbeatable closeout prices.
 In addition, they have designed a special Trek section on their web page (www.gearx.com/uvmtrek) where Trekkies can find packing lists for their specific program and recommendations with prices for each item indicated.
 The OGE crew can save you money on shipping by packing your order for pick-up when you arrive on the morning of TREK registration!